MARKETProtocol/types/README.md

 # MARKET Protocol types

-This repository containsMARKET Protocol Contract ABIs type definitions
+This repository contains MARKET Protocol Contract ABIs type definitions

 Join our [Discord Community](https://marketprotocol.io/discord) to interact with members of our dev staff and other contributors.